Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Experiments

 \subsection{Experimental Settings}

 \textbf{Datasets}.
-We conduct experiments on seven image classification datasets to comprehensively evaluate the effectiveness of our method: MNIST \cite{Lecun_1998_MNIST}, FMNIST \cite{Xiao_2017_FMNIST}, SVHN \cite{Netzer_2011_SVHN}, CIFAR-10, CIFAR-100 \cite{Krizhevsky_2009_CIFAR}, FOOD101 \cite{Bossard_2014_FOOD101}, and Tiny-ImageNet\footnote{http://cs231n.stanford.edu/tiny-imagenet-200.zip}.
-Detailed descriptions of these datasets are provided in Appendix~\ref{dataset_app}.
-To simulate data heterogeneity, following prior works \cite{Yurochkin_2019_Bayesian, Wang_2020_Federated, Luo_2023_DFRD}, we partition the training data across clients using a Dirichlet distribution \( Dir(\omega) \), where a smaller \( \omega \) indicates a higher degree of data heterogeneity.
-Specific partitioning examples are provided in Appendix~\ref{data_distribution}.
+We conduct experiments on six image classification datasets to comprehensively evaluate the effectiveness of our method: FMNIST \cite{Xiao_2017_FMNIST}, SVHN \cite{Netzer_2011_SVHN}, CIFAR-10, CIFAR-100 \cite{Krizhevsky_2009_CIFAR}, FOOD101 \cite{Bossard_2014_FOOD101}, and Tiny-ImageNet\footnote{http://cs231n.stanford.edu/tiny-imagenet-200.zip}.
+In addition, we consider NLP tasks including 20 Newsgroups \cite{Prieditis_1995_20Newsgroups} for text classification and OntoNotes \cite{Pradhan_2013_OntoNotes} for sequence tagging, as well as the multimodal dataset CrisisMMD \cite{Alam_2018_CrisisMMD} for multimodal classification.
+To simulate data heterogeneity, following prior works \cite{Luo_2023_DFRD}, we partition the training data across clients using a Dirichlet distribution \( Dir(\omega) \), where a smaller \( \omega \) indicates a higher degree of data heterogeneity.